upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 untenable to go through each and every aspect of it.
 Instead, we will go through the very basics in order to get you up and running.

+!!! note

-In fact, Git is where GitHub gets its name, because it's a hub for Git repositories.
+    Git is where GitHub gets its name, because it's a hub for Git repositories.

 To begin, download the tool from [here](https://git-scm.com/downloads) (if you're on Windows or Mac; if you're on Linux install using your package